How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Evaluation

-The models were chosen for their variety in parameter sizes (ranging from 7 billion to 13 billion parameters) and their distinct alignments: one uncensored subject and four subjects aligned following state-of-the-art practices~\cite{DBLP:conf/nips/Ouyang0JAWMZASR22}.
-We use three aligned subjects (Mistral $7$B, Llama3 $8$B, and Vicuna $13$B) as SUT and \ac{pg} \acp{llm}.
-We also use one additional non-aligned subject (Vicuna $13$B uncensored) as \ac{pg} \acp{llm}.
-For each aligned subject, we test it using different \ac{pg} \acp{llm}: itself (\ie self-testing), and also two versions of Vicuna (Vicuna $13$B and VicunaU $13$B uncensored) to study the extent to which a larger volume of parameters and censorship affect the evolution and toxic degradation of the \ac{sut}.
+The models were chosen for their variety in parameter sizes (ranging from 7 billion to \blue{671} billion parameters) and their distinct alignments: one uncensored subject and \blue{four} subjects aligned following state-of-the-art practices~\cite{DBLP:conf/nips/Ouyang0JAWMZASR22}.
+We use four aligned subjects (Mistral $7$B, Llama3 $8$B, Vicuna $13$B, and \blue{DeepSeekV3 671B}) as SUT and \ac{pg} \acp{llm}.
+We also use one additional non-aligned subject (Vicuna $13$B uncensored) as \ac{pg} \ac{llm}.
+For each aligned subject, we test it using different \ac{pg} \acp{llm}: itself (\ie self-testing), and also two versions of Vicuna (Vicuna $13$B and VicunaU $13$B uncensored) to assess how censorship affects the evolution and toxic degradation of the \ac{sut}.

+\blue{We consider Mistral, Llama3, Vicuna, and VicunaU as white-box models, meaning we have access to their internal details, including token-level probability distributions during inference.
+In contrast, we treat DeepSeekV3 as a black-box model, where interaction is limited to the inference API, with no access to internals such as the model architecture, weights, or token-level probability distributions.} The latter is done to mimic the interaction one could have with a closed-source model, despite DeepSeekV3 model being openly available.